krobbi/coldest-night/docs/building.md

 3. Open the game in the [correct version](#versions) of the Godot Engine editor.
 4. Wait for any assets to be reimported (a progress bar may appear).
-5. Make sure that the `Coldest Night Development Toolkit` plugin is enabled by selecting `Project > Project Settings... > Plugins`.
+5. Make sure that the `NightScript Precompiler` plugin is enabled by selecting `Project > Project Settings... > Plugins`.
 6. Close the project settings menu.
 Select `Project > Export...` to open the export menu.
 7. Select `Export All... > Release` to begin exporting the game.